fekie/fekie/README.md

 </div>

 <br>
 Hiiiii I'm fekie and I'm currently in university for a Bachelor's in Electrical and Computer Engineering.
-I enjoy programming (mostly in Rust) and hacking.
+Rust is my favorite programming language and I love web and hardware hacking.